-Apart of the direct mechanical effect of erosion/sedimentation (loading-unloading) on the lithosphere, it also has very important thermal, and, by proxy, mechanical consequences, because the removal and accumulation of sedimentary matter modifies surface heat flux and thermal conditions in the upper crust (e.g., England and Richardson, 1977).
-Accumulation of sediments in the forelands leads to (1) cooling of the accretion wedge at a short term, in case of rapid advection/filling (initial stages of collision when the convergence rate is highest); (2) heating of the accretion wedge at a long term in case of slow advection (when collision rate slows down), due to heat screening (sediments have low thermal conductivity) and the abundance of heat producing radiogenic elements in the sedimentary matter.
+Apart of the direct mechanical effect of erosion/sedimentation (loading-unloading) on the lithosphere, it also has a very important thermal, and, by proxy, mechanical consequences, because the removal and accumulation of sedimentary matter modifies surface heat flux and thermal conditions in the upper crust (e.g., England and Richardson, 1977).
+Accumulation of sediments in the forelands leads to (1) cooling of the accretion wedge at short term, in case of rapid advection/filling (initial stages of collision when the convergence rate is highest); (2) heating of the accretion wedge at long term in case of slow advection (when collision rate slows down), due to heat screening (sediments have low thermal conductivity) and the abundance of heat producing radiogenic elements in the sedimentary matter.
 Furthermore, penetration of the mechanically weak sediment in the subduction channel should serve as lubrification and may enhance the conditions for subduction processes.

-2.4 Coupling of Surface Processes and Tectonic Input/Reaction in Full Scale Mechanical Models: Major Stages
+Coupling of Surface Processes and Tectonic Input/Reaction in Full Scale Mechanical Models: Major Stages

-A number of earlier modelling studies (e.g., Beaumont, 1981; Beaumont et al., 1992; 1995; Willet, 1999) have investigated various relationships between erosion and tectonic processes.
-However, tectonic reaction was not fully accounted for, as most of these models that have exploited semi-kinematic formulations for the crust or the mantle lithosphere.
+A number of earlier modelling studies (e.g., Beaumont, 1981; Beaumont et al., 1992, 1994; Willett, 1999) have investigated various relationships between erosion and tectonic processes.
+However, tectonic reaction was not fully accounted as most of these models that have exploited semi-kinematic formulations for the crust or the mantle lithosphere.
 One of the first full-scale parametric semi-analytical models was developed by Avouac and Burov (1996) in order to validate the coupled regime between surface and subsurface processes.
-For this purpose this model accounted for:

-- 1. Surface processes. - 2.
-The effect of topographic loads and variations of crustal thickness on the mechanical behavior of the lithosphere. - 3.
-Ductile flow in the lower crust. - 4.
-Depth-and-strain dependent rheology of the lithosphere.
+This model accounted for: (1) surface processes, (2) the effect of topographic loads and variations of crustal thickness on the mechanical behaviour of the lithosphere, (3) ductile flow in the lower crust, (4) depth and strain dependent rheology of the lithosphere.

-In the following sections we first discuss the components needed to build a coupled tectonic model of orogenic building:

-- 1. The existing models of surface processes. - 2.
-The rheology data needed for proper account of the mechanical response of the lithosphere. - 3.
-Thermal models of the lithosphere needed for proper account of thermally dependent ductile rheology.
+In the following sections we first discuss the components needed to build a coupled tectonic model of orogenic building: (1) the existing models of surface processes; (2) the rheology data needed to for proper account of the mechanical response of the lithosphere; (3) thermal models of the lithosphere needed for account of thermally dependent ductile rheology.
 We then describe the design and major results of the coupled semi-analytical model of Avouac and Burov (1996).
-This semi-analytical model has a number of limitations in terms of model geometry and its inability to account for some key deformation modes such as formation of major thrust faults.
-For this reason, in the final sections of this study, we go further by introducing an unconstrained fully coupled numerical thermo-mechanical model of continental collision/ subduction similar to that used by Burov et al., (2001); and Toussaint et al. (2004a,b).
-This model takes into account more realistic (than in the previous studies) geometry of the convergent plates, accounts for large strains and brittle-elastic-ductile rheology including localized brittle (faulting) and ductile deformation.
+This semi-analytical model has a number of limitations in terms of model geometry and its inability to handle some key deformation modes such as formation of major thrust faults.
+For this reason, in the final sections of this study, we go further by introducing an unconstrained fully coupled numerical thermomechanical model of continental collision/subduction similar to that used by (Burov et al., 2001; Toussaint et al., 2004a, b).
+This model takes into account more realistic, than in most previous studies, geometry of the convergent plates, accounts for large strains and brittle-elastic-ductile rheology including localized brittle (faulting) and ductile deformation.

-3 Surface Processes Modelling: Principles and Numerical Implementation
+Surface Processes Modelling: Principles and Numerical Implementation

-3.1 Basic Models of Surface Processes
+Basic Models of Surface Processes

-A growing amount of field and experimental studies have investigated and validated various forms of long-and-short range erosion and sedimentary transport laws and models (Ahnert, 1970; Beaumont, 1981; Beaumont et al., 1992;2000; Burbank, 1992; Burbank and Verge, 1994; Ashmore, 1982; Mizutani, 1998; Lavé and Avouac, 2001; Lague et al., 2000, 2003; Davy and Grave, 2000; Lague et al., 2000; Molnar, 2001; Grave and Davy, 2001; Densmore et al., 1997;1998; Pinet and Souriau, 1988).
+A growing amount of field and experimental studies have investigated and validated various forms of long and short range erosion and sedimentary transport laws and models (Ahnert, 1970; Beaumont, 1981; Beaumont et al., 1992, 2000; Burbank, 1992; Burbank and Verge, 1994; Ashmore, 1982; Mizutani, 1998; Lavé and Avouac, 2001; Lague et al., 2000, 2003; Davy and Crave, 2000; Lague et al., 2000; Molnar, 2001; Crave and Davy, 2001; Densmore et al., 1997, 1998; Pinet and Souriau, 1988).